 There are still some questions that need answering in Part 3 of this series, so I encourage you to check back next week for all that information.
 Which questions are being answered?
 More of the questions submitted by the members of my email group!
-If you aren’t a member, I encourage you to join the conversation and be included when we distribute the Raised Bed Resource Guide – coming soon.
+If you aren’t a member, I encourage you to join the conversation.
 Joining is easy and fast – just scroll to the top of this page, click the red “Get Free Updates” box, and enter your email address.

 You might also be interested in joining my Facebook group.
 We have some great conversations there, so I hope you’ll join us.